xtclang/homebrew-xvm/README.md

 ## Status:

-* Currently supported on macOS only
+* Supported on macOS and Linux (via Homebrew/Linuxbrew)
 * Requires a brew tap for xtclang/xvm

 ## Instructions